wnfs-wg/car-mirror-spec/README.md

 Many DAG-based projects have a strong real-world use case for deduplication: the [WebNative File System] is both eventually consistent and persistent-by-default (history is retained on update, like in Apple’s Time Machine).
 Thanks to the large amount of structural sharing, most of this structure is unchanged when performing a synchronization.

 Deduplication in this scenario is now nontrivial.
 When pushing or fetching data, a node needs to know what is available locally and remotely, create a diff, package that up and send it.
-We propose using a Bloom filter to capture a snapshot of the local state relative to some CID, and send it to the remote.
+We propose using a Bloom filter to capture a snapshot of the local state relative to some [CID], and send it to the remote.
 We then have a picture of what is different in its copy below that root.
 As we can only squeeze so much information into a message, this is then done in rounds/epochs if the request is not fulfilled in the first one.

 ### 1.1.4 Parallel Streams